 The good news is that you can quite easily get these credentials by signing up for online courses, which give you the certification that allows you to market yourself as a qualified proofreader.

-You should check out Proofread Anywhere to get more details on how you can acquire these credentials.
+You should check out our Proofread Anywhere Review to get more details on how you can acquire these credentials.

 The Most Useful Tools For Online Proofreading Jobs at home (For beginners)